bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Student Homepage

 This page will let the student see events and jobs they've favorited.
-It starts out blank.
+It starts out empty.

 <img src="doc/student-home-page-M3.png">

 As students favorite jobs and events, their home page will become filled.
+By clicking the favorite button once more, the events/jobs will become unfavorited and be removed from the student home page.

 <img src="doc/student-home-page-2-M3.png">